migueleliasweb/gh-packages-browser/README.md

 # gh-packages-browser
-Browse and download public and private Github Packages
+Browse and download files from Github Packages